 The new Florida drug rehabs laws cover much more than just rehab marketing for drug and alcohol addiction treatment centers.
 The laws affect more recovery residences.
 1/2-way houses and sober homes West Palm Beach, Florida area.
 They cover all of Florida.

 The laws also cover opiate detox West Palm Beach.
 It must also be understood that if you are out of state and engage in breaking any of these new laws with an organization in Florida, you are subject to Florida laws and can be prosecuted.
 This includes offering any enticements (airfare) to bring a client out of the state of Florida.

 Chapter 2017-179 Encompasses Drug Rehabs in Florida and West Palm Beach

 The CHAPTER 2017-173 is a criminal statute which specifically prohibits Florida drug rehabs any health care providers or health care facilities from giving or receiving any form of remuneration in exchange for referrals, regardless of the source of payment for the applicable service or product.
 The Florida Legislature passed the Patient Brokering Act after learning that various hospitals, mental health, addiction treatment centers and sober livings we’re brokering patients.

 While the laws focus on Florida drug rehabs, they apply for the entire state of Florida.
 The laws also cover deceptive web marketing practices.
 Popular search terms like “addiction treatment centers West Palm Beach” are being redirected to shady websites copycat sites.

-Licensure application; requiring accreditation for certain licensure renewals.
+License application; requiring accreditation for certain license renewals.